Second lieutenant

 Second lieutenant is a junior commissioned officer military rank in many armed forces.
+The lowest officer rank, it is usually placed below lieutenant or first lieutenant.

 Australia

 The rank of second lieutenant existed in the military forces of the Australian colonies and Australian Army until 1986.

 In the colonial forces, which closely followed the practices of the British military, the rank of second lieutenant began to replace ranks such as ensign and cornet from 1871.

 New appointments to the rank of second lieutenant ceased in the regular army in 1986.
 Immediately prior to this change, the rank had been effectively reserved for new graduates from the Officer Cadet School, Portsea which closed in 1985.
 (Graduates of the Australian Defence Force Academy (ADFA) and the Royal Military College, Duntroon (RMC-D) are commissioned as lieutenants.).
 The rank of second lieutenant is only appointed to officers in special appointments such as training institutions, university regiments and while under probation during training.
-Trainees undertaking Special Service Officer (SSO) training are also appointed at higher rank (as second lieutenants) than General Service Officer (GSO) trainees who start off at the rank of officer cadet (ADFA/Australian Army Reserve officer trainees) or staff cadet (Royal Military College, Duntroon).
+Trainees undertaking Special Service Officer (SSO) training are appointed at their officer rank prior to undertaking the training (usually as lieutenants or captains).
+This is different to General Service Officer (GSO) trainees who start off at the rank of officer cadet (ADFA/Australian Army Reserve officer trainees) or staff cadet (Royal Military College, Duntroon).

 Ranks equivalent to second lieutenant are acting sub-lieutenant in the Royal Australian Navy and pilot officer in the Royal Australian Air Force.